 Tenets of Partner Notification

-- NO RECORDS ARE KEPT ON HIV-INFECTED PEOPLE USING PN - notes kept by the STD interviewer with names of partners are shredded and burned after notificationis performed.
+- No Records Are Kept on HIV-Infected People Using PM.
+Notes kept by the STD interviewer with names of partners are shredded and burned after notification is performed.

 Advantages of PN for the HIV-Infected Person

 - Safety - many HIV-infected people, particularly women, fear the possibility of emotional or physical abuse.
 PN provides a safe way to reach partners and minimize risk of harm to the infected person.

 - Selective Notification - an infected person who fears for his/her safety from a particular partner need not name that person, but there may be other partners who could be named without the same concern for safety.

 - Empowerment - the HIV-infected person is taking an active role in their own care and in the care of those important to them.

 - Partners are informed of risks of which they may not be aware.